Inhalation combined with vetdrop

 Like us humans, they absorb oxygen that is in the air.
 The normal amount of oxygen in air is 21%.

-How does oxygen get into the body.
+How does oxygen get into the animal's body?

 As with us humans, the oxygen is inhaled into the lungs.
 The oxygen is transferred through the alveoli to the red blood pigment hemoglobin, which transports it through the bloodstream to the rest of the body.
 The lungs secrete the CO2 that is created when food and energy are burned in the body.